220th Siege Battery, Royal Garrison Artillery: Ypres

 After six months with Third Army in what had become a quiet sector, the personnel of Right Section of 220th Siege Bty (Left Section remaining to man the guns) were sent north on 31 August to relieve exhausted gunners of Fifth Army which was engaged in the Third Ypres Offensive.
 The section joined 56th HAG on 2 September and relieved a section of 173rd Siege Bty.
 The rest of 220th Siege Bty arrived on 14 September.
 Many of 56th HAG's targets at this time were concrete pillboxes; 220th Siege Bty took on the strongpoint of Gloster Farm.
 The Ypres offensive was now restarting: 19 September was Y day for the bombardment preceding the Battle of the Menin Road Ridge.
 The batteries carried out intense bombardments of the registered strongpoints, interspersed with practice attack barrages.
 The battle was successful, though more so on Second Army's front than Fifth Army's.
 The Battles of the Menin Road and Polygon Wood (26 September) were successful because of the weight of artillery brought to bear on German positions and then on their counter-attacks.
 The Battle of Broodseinde on 4 October was tougher.
 But as the offensive continued the tables were turned: British batteries were clearly observable from the Passchendaele Ridge and were subjected to CB fire, while their own guns sank into the mud and became difficult to aim and fire.
 The Battle of Poelcappelle (9 October) was a disappointment and the First Battle of Passchendaele on 12 October resulted in very heavy casualties for Fifth Army.
 220th Siege Bty provided barrage fire in all these major attacks, and for the fighting in Houthulst Forest on 22 October.
 56th HAG fired a large bombardment programme on 26 October for the opening of the Second Battle of Passchendaele, but the group's firing tailed off thereafter until a last attempt was made on Passchendaele on 10 November.
-After the ruins of the village had been captured, 56th HAG's batteries fired many rounds in its defence.56th Bde War Diary, August 1916–March 1918, TNA file WO 95/392/2.Farndale, pp. 211–13.
+After the ruins of the village had been captured, 56th HAG's batteries fired many rounds in its defence.